 Priority 1: Maximise inward investment from film and television productions

-Since its launch, the Kent Film Office has supported many high profile productions, such as Avengers: Age of Ultron , Into The Woods, Wolf Hall, The Tunnel, Rush and Great Expectations and filming activity has generated more than £25m direct spend into the Kent economy since its inception in 2006.
-As the Kent Film Office is a free service to productions, all of this inward investment is directly benefitting local businesses, communities and attractions as part of KCC’s regeneration and economy activities.
+Since its launch, the Kent Film Office has supported many high profile productions, such as Avengers: Age of Ultron , Into The Woods, Wolf Hall, The Tunnel, Rush and Great Expectations and filming activity generates on average more than £5 million direct spend into the Kent & Medway economies every year.
+As the Kent Film Office is a free service to productions, all of this inward investment is directly benefiting local businesses, communities and attractions.

-However, the actual economic benefit to the county is far higher than the £25m that was spent directly by productions.
-Industry reports show that looking at the whole of the supply chain such as crew going to a local pub after work, buying supplies from local shops, bringing family down for visit etc, the true economic benefit is closer to twice the original spend, i.e. £50m.
+However, the actual economic benefit to the county is far higher than the £5 million that is spent on average by productions.
+Industry reports show that looking at the whole of the supply chain such as crew going to a local pub after work, production buying supplies from local shops, bringing family down for visit etc., the true economic benefit is closer to twice the original spend, i.e. £10m.
+In addition to this, there is an estimated tourism benefit of at least 60% of what was originally spent in Kent & Medway for certain projects.

-Priority 2: Safeguard the civil rights and interests of Kent’s residents and businesses
+Priority 2: Safeguard the civil rights and interests of Kent & Medway’s residents and businesses

 Filming can be a disruptive and dangerous activity if left unmanaged.
-The Kent Film Office, as part of the Kent Filming Partnership has set out A-Z filming guidelines to ensure that all filming activity is lawful and ensures that operators carry valid Public Liability Insurance, Risk Assessments and have followed due diligence in informing affected residents and businesses of their activities and potential disruptions.
+The Kent Film Office has developed the Kent Filming Partnership which makes Kent & Medway a film friendly region and sets out Kent Filming Partnership Guidelines to ensure that all filming activity is lawful, operators carry valid Public Liability Insurance, Risk Assessments and have followed due diligence in informing affected residents and businesses of their activities and potential disruptions.

 Priority 3: Support local sector infrastructure